 If you’d like to read more about the health benefits of rosemary, Home Remedies for All has listed the many benefits (and precautions) for using rosemary as a home remedy.
 (Note that the use of rosemary oil and other essential oils is considered a home remedy and not intended to replace the advice of your physician.)

 Of the many scents and combination of scents available, rosemary essential oil is most often used in aromatherapy for encouraging memory retention and fighting fatigue and headaches.

 Follow the easy instructions below to make homemade rosemary essential oil for yourself, to give as gifts, or to use in other DIY projects that call for rosemary essential oil.
-When gifting, include a hang tag with instruction on How to Use Rosemary Essential Oil.
+When gifting, include a hang tag with instructions on How to Use Rosemary Essential Oil.

-Homemade Rosemary Essential Oil
+How to Make Rosemary Essential Oil

 1/2 cup of fresh rosemary leaves (removed from stems)

 1 cup high oleic, neutral odor oil (such as sunflower oil or safflower oil)

 1. Combine the rosemary leaves and oil together in a crock pot.
 (More or less as needed, but the ratio of rosemary leaves to oil should be 1 part rosemary leaves to 2 parts oil.)
 With the cooking temperature on low and the lid on, allow the low heat to promote the infusion of the rosemary into the oil for about six hours.